How long can shrimp go without food?

 Before going on vacation, preparing your aquarium to ensure your shrimp and other aquatic inhabitants remain healthy and well-cared for during your absence is essential.
 Here are some steps you can take to prepare your tank:

-• Perform a water change: A few days before you leave, perform a water change (around 20-30% of the tank volume) to maintain water quality and stability.
+• Perform a water changeOpens in a new tab.: A few days before you leave, perform a water change (around 20-30% of the tank volume) to maintain water quality and stability.

 • Check equipment: Inspect your aquarium equipment, such as filters, heaters, and air pumps, to ensure they are functioning properly.